-Day 5: Walk to Khopasi - approximately 11⁄2 hours and to Panauti Bazaar, 1,400m/4,593ft - approximately 1 hour.
-Drive to Bhaktapur - approximately 1 hour.
-Afternoon tour of Bhaktapur.
+Day 6: Walk to Khopasi - approximately 11⁄2 hours and to Panauti Bazaar, 1,400m/4,593ft - approximately 1 hour.
+Drive to Bhaktapur - 1 hour.

-After breakfast you will walk down to Khopasi (approximately 3km) where you will be picked by private vehicle for the return trip to Bhaktapur.

-On the return journey, you will stop at Panauti to take a leisurely walk to the thriving Newari village which is rich in culture.
+After breakfast you will walk down to Khopasi where you will be picked by private vehicle for the drive back to Bhaktapur.
+On the journey you will stop at Panauti to take a leisurely walk through the thriving Newari village which is rich in culture.
 You will also visit the Indreshwor Mahadev Temple, which some authorities believe is the original structure that was built in 1294 AD.
-You will then continue your journey back to Bhaktapur, where you will have a tour of the town centre.
+Drive back to Bhaktapur.